alvarobartt/investpy/README.md

 ```

 Retrieved search results will be a `list` of `investpy.utils.search_obj.SearchObj` class instances.
 In order to get to
-know which are the available functions and attributes of the returned search results, please visit:
+know which are the available functions and attributes of the returned search results, please read the related documentation at:
 [investpy Search Engine](https://investpy.readthedocs.io/search_api.html).
-So, those objects can be used to retrieve
+So on, those search results let the user retrieve
-retrieved product's historical data, its information, etc., as presented in this piece of code:
+both recent and historical data from that concrete product, its information, etc., as presented in the piece of code below:

 ```python
  for search_result in search_results[:1]: